English

 • The validity of the standard version depends on your purchased service plan, and the official app SDK needs to be coupled with Commercial Lighting SaaS or open APIs.
 To integrate Commercial Lighting PaaS, you must provide Tuya’s account manager with the domain name and domain certificate that are required for the configuration.

-2. Tuya Commercial Lighting App SDK for iOS is integrated into your project with CocoaPods.
+2. Integrate the Commercial Lighting App SDK into your project using CocoaPods.
 For more information, see Fast Integration with Commercial Lighting App SDK for iOS.

-Users are classified into brand owner accounts, enterprise main accounts, and enterprise sub-accounts.
-A typical service mode is the single SaaS merchant mode, where only one merchant account is created for a brand owner account.
+Accounts are classified into brand owner accounts, enterprise main accounts, and enterprise sub-accounts.
+Typically, the single SaaS merchant mode is adopted, where only one merchant account is created for a brand owner account.

 Before you get started, add the following code block to the Podfile: